 An online decision tool developed by the Department of Industry, Innovation and Science is available to assist businesses to generate downloadable labels for free.
 Use of the tool is voluntary and businesses must take care to ensure that, for any labels generated, the business is complying with the Standard regarding the use of that label.

-It’s important that businesses comply with their obligations under the Standard.
-The ACCC, in conjunction with the National Measurement Institute, will be conducting market surveillance checks to make sure businesses are complying with the Standard.
-The ACCC also has the power to call on businesses to substantiate their country of origin claims.
+The ACCC, in conjunction with the National Measurement Institute, conducts market surveillance checks across Australia to ensure businesses are complying with the Standard.
+The ACCC and other ACL regulators also have the power to call on businesses to substantiate the country of origin claims made on their labels.

-Where we identify possible non-compliance we will take into account the surrounding circumstances.
-For example, the ACCC will generally distinguish between genuine efforts by a business to comply, and a business that makes false or misleading origin claims.
-The ACCC is unlikely to take enforcement action where a business has taken steps to prepare for the new requirements, is responsive to our concerns and agrees to timely remediation.
+Where we identify possible non-compliance we will take the surrounding circumstances into account.
+For example, we will generally distinguish between genuine efforts by a business to comply, and a business that deliberately breaches the requirements in the Standard or makes false or misleading origin claims.
+We are unlikely to take enforcement action where a business has attempted to comply with the requirements, is responsive to our concerns and agrees to timely remediation.

 - businesses fail to respond to our concerns or choose not to take steps to mitigate compliance failures, or

-In addition, the ACCC is more likely to take action where such conduct is undertaken by large or national traders and the conduct impacts a large number of consumers.
+In addition, we are more likely to take action where such conduct is undertaken by large or national traders and impacts a large number of consumers.